How to become an RTO - the ultimate guide [Updated for 2023]

 You will also be required to constantly maintain your compliance through the use of a continuous improvement process and compliance monitoring strategy.
 Many RTO’s hire internal compliance managers or external compliance consultants to assist with this task, as de-registration of non-compliant RTOs is at record levels.
 If you want more information about how to setup an RTO, you can contact our RTO setup consultants.

-Mr. Jacob Shaw just recently succesfully registered Tradie
+Mr. Jacob Shaw just recently successfully registered Tradie

 Training, a RTO